 8. Eliminate Stuck-On Food (As Needed)

-If you have stubborn spots of dried food that need more help to come off, you will need a little elbow grease and use one of the following methods.
+If you have stubborn spots of dried food, you may need to use a little elbow grease and one of the following methods:

-Spray your high chair liberally with a solution of half water and half vinegar so it is very wet.
-Allow to sit for 5–10 minutes so the food particles will soften.
-Scrub the stubborn food spots and wipe the whole high chair down with a damp cloth.
+- Spray your high chair liberally with a solution of half water and half vinegar until very wet.
+Allow it to sit for 5–10 minutes to soften food particles.
+Scrub the stubborn food spots, and wipe the whole high chair down with a damp cloth.

-Despite the regular messes that get made at mealtimes by babies and toddlers, cleaning your child’s high chair doesn’t have to be such a difficult process.
-Regular wipe-downs, weekly cleaning maintenance, and monthly deep-cleans will keep gross food build-up at bay and result in a healthier eating environment and happier mama.
+Despite the regular messes our babies and toddlers make at mealtimes, cleaning your child’s high chair doesn’t have to be such a complicated process.
+Regular wipe-downs, weekly cleaning maintenance, and monthly deep-cleans will keep gross food build-up at bay and result in a healthier eating environment and happier mama!